The MBTI® ENTP and College

 Learn about ENTP Personality Types and how they function in College settings.
 Including an ENTPs major choice, how they handle stress and learning tactics.

 It is common for ENTPs to work impulsively with eruptions of vivacity.
 This personality type is most often adaptable and open to new information.
 For Intuitive Personality Types, studying generally is a system of understanding concepts by grasping the essential point or overall meaning of the material.
 They tend to focus on wide-range ideas while relating each to the other.
 When studying, it can be helpful for this personality type to remember to take notice of small details.
 “The truer the facts, the better the fiction. -Virginia Wolf”.
-(Ditiberio and Hammer, 1993, CPP Inc.) Additionally, Intuitive Personality Types may benefit from paying attention to the reality within the material; as apposed to the possibilities.
-When test taking, Intuitive Personality Types often find success with multiple choice optioned exams, because they commonly will act upon their initial instinct.
-However, it can be beneficial for ENTPs to review their submissions for specifics they may have overlooked, in order to increase their score.
+(Ditiberio and Hammer, 1993, CPP Inc.) Additionally, Intuitive Personality Types may benefit from paying attention to the reality within the material; as opposed to the possibilities.
+When test-taking, Intuitive Personality Types often find success with multiple choice optioned exams because they commonly will act upon their initial instinct.
+However, it can be beneficial for ENTPs to review their submissions for specifics they may have overlooked in order to increase their score.

 Concerning faculty, individuals who assess as ENTPs often prefer an instructor who advocates class discussion.
 Also, they usually want their professors to encourage independent thinking.
 ENTPs have stated to prefer faculty members who make objective presentations but are also entertaining and inspiring.
 This personality type may find it easy to relate to instructors, as many are facilitating an Intuitive environment.
 Additionally, ENTPs are known to enjoy intellectual challenges.
 An ENTP can excel best in an environment where they have the opportunity to formulate their own conceptualizations.